-5. Re-Home: Anyone that contacts our rescue who is interested in adopting a Basenji is asked to fill out an on line or paper form application.
+5. Re-Home: Anyone that contacts our rescue who is interested in adopting a Basenji or Shiba Inu is asked to fill out an on line or paper form application.
 This application gives us some brief information about the prospective owners.
 After reviewing the application a phone interview will take place.
 We find out what

 the dog may have at this time.
 We also like the entire family or anyone that will be living in the home with the dog to be at this meeting.

 6. Placement: Once a match has been found there must be a home visit done to make sure the new owner and/or the family understands the breed.
 Basenjis are notorious for being door darters.
 Precautions must be taken to insure the dog doesn’t escape when someone comes in or out of the house.
 Basenji can also be very destructive when they become bored or left alone.
 If the Basenji is destructive do you have a safe place to keep the dog when you are gone?
 The home visit will also give the prospective owners an idea of what not to leave in reach of the Basenji.
 They love paper products, remotes, glasses, etc. Basenjis are eternal two year olds.
 They are just like having a small child in the home and things must be prepared for their arrival.
-Doing these things will insure the safety of the Basenji and the happiness
+Doing these things will insure the safety of the Basenji or Shiba and the happiness

 of the new owner.